cms-opendata-analyses/PhysObjectExtractorTool/README.md

 ```

 **As a result you will get a `myoutput.root` file with simple variables.**  This file has been divided by subdirectories, corresponding to each type of physics object (or kind of information).
-If needed, in the `PhysObjectExtractor/test` directory of a `ROOT` analysis example code can be found.
+If needed, in the `PhysObjectExtractor/test` directory, a `ROOT` analysis example code can be found.
 It runs over the families of ROOT trees in the the `myoutput.root` file.